chinigo/housing/README.md

 - Some element of natural beauty — a view of water, rolling hills, a valley, etc.
 - Has some topography to it, a little vertical elevation to build into.
+- Within a 15-minute drive of emergency services (e.g. ambulance, fire).
+- Within a 30-minute drive of a supermarket.
+- Within a 90-minute drive to Glens Falls.
 - Access to reliable water and waste systems.
 - Outside a 500-year flood zone.
 - Low risk of wildfire (or mitigation against it with, e.g., a firebreak).